ANZAzureDevs/New-Breakpoint/README.md

 ## 2023-02-16: Hey, GitHub!
 What’s new in the world of GitHub with Damian Brady

-If you missed the live show you can catch the episode on YouTube when it is published (we'll update here).
+If you missed the live show you can catch the episode on [YouTube](https://youtu.be/ZGJQ8V8nefM).

 There were a lot of announcements at GitHub Universe 2022, from free Codespaces for everyone, a new GitHub Actions Importer tool, improved security tooling, better project planning tools, and event support for careers in open source!